KhramtsovMaksim/Fluture/README.md

 </details>

 Allows Promise-returning functions to be turned into Future-returning functions.

 Takes a function which returns a Promise, and a value, and returns a Future.
 When forked, the Future calls the function with the value to produce the Promise, and resolves with its resolution value, or rejects with its rejection reason.

+Furthermore; `encaseP2` and `encaseP3` are binary and ternary versions of `encaseP`, applying two or three arguments to the given function respectively.

 ```js
 var fetchf = Future.encaseP(fetch);